-Exactly one year ago today, I crossed into Canada on foot.
+Exactly two years ago, I crossed into Canada on foot.
 I'd just completed my keto thru-hike of the Pacific Crest Trail.
 The 2600+ miles from Mexico to Canada took me nearly five months and was done almost entirely on a ketogenic diet.
 The hike was long, and tiring, and difficult, and painful…

 And I miss it every day.